paul3bin/paul3bin/README.md

 ### About Me,

-- I'm mostly self-taught on web-developement (and still learning to be better at it 😉).
+- I'm mostly self-taught on web-developement and data analysis (and still learning to be better at it 😉).
-- Currently learning and exploring the field of Data Science and Analysis.
+- Currently learning and exploring the field of Blockchain.
 - You can reach me on [LinkedIn](https://www.linkedin.com/in/paulebin/), [Twitter](https://twitter.com/paul_ebin), [Website](https://paulebin.web.app)